Rydberg atom: Investigating diamagnetic effects

 The large sizes and low binding energies of Rydberg atoms lead to a high magnetic susceptibility, $\chi$.
 As diamagnetic effects scale with the area of the orbit and the area is proportional to the radius squared (A ∝ n4), effects impossible to detect in ground state atoms become obvious in Rydberg atoms, which demonstrate very large diamagnetic shifts.

 Rydberg atoms exhibit strong electric-dipole coupling of the atoms to electromagnetic fields and has been used to detect radio communications.

 In plasmas

 Rydberg atoms form commonly in plasmas due to the recombination of electrons and positive ions; low energy recombination results in fairly stable Rydberg atoms, while recombination of electrons and positive ions with high kinetic energy often form autoionising Rydberg states.
-Rydberg atoms’ large sizes and susceptibility to perturbation and ionisation by electric and magnetic fields, are an important factor determining the properties of plasmas.
+Rydberg atoms' large sizes and susceptibility to perturbation and ionisation by electric and magnetic fields, are an important factor determining the properties of plasmas.

 Condensation of Rydberg atoms forms Rydberg matter, most often observed in form of long-lived clusters.
 The de-excitation is significantly impeded in Rydberg matter by exchange-correlation effects in the non-uniform electron liquid formed on condensation by the collective valence electrons, which causes extended lifetime of clusters.

-In astrophysics

-It has been suggested that Rydberg atoms are common in interstellar space and could be observed from earth.
-Since the density within interstellar gas clouds is many orders of magnitude lower than the best laboratory vacuums attainable on Earth, Rydberg states could persist for long periods of time without being destroyed by collisions.